pathey/571-PA2/README.md

 You can also run "make clean" to clear executables.

-To run a given file type "run\_\[PROGRAM NAME\]" but replace PROGRAM NAME with the name of the program excluding the ".c" suffix.
+To run a given file type "make run\_\[PROGRAM NAME\]" but replace PROGRAM NAME with the name of the program excluding the ".c" suffix.

+We also built the ability to quickly compute the average response time by running "make avg\-\[PROGRAM NAME\]" once again replacing PROGRAM NAME with the appropriate name without ".c"